-Hand washing is critical for all personnel to prevent transmission of infection.
+Hand washing is critical for all personnel who provide newborn care to prevent transmission of infection.

 In addition to Apgar scoring, neonates should be evaluated for gross deformities (eg, clubfoot Talipes Equinovarus (Clubfoot) and Other Foot Abnormalities Talipes equinovarus, sometimes called clubfoot, is characterized by plantar flexion, inward tilting of the heel (from the midline of the leg), and adduction of the forefoot (medial deviation... read more , polydactyly Polydactyly Congenital limb defects involve missing, incomplete, supernumerary, or abnormally developed limbs present at birth.
-(See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders... read more ) and other important abnormalities (eg, heart murmurs Murmurs Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births (1).
+(See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders... read more ) and other important abnormalities (eg, heart murmurs Murmurs Congenital heart disease is the most common congenital anomaly, occurring in almost 1% of live births ( 1).
 Among birth defects, congenital heart disease is the leading cause of infant mortality... read more ).
 The evaluation should ideally be done under a radiant warmer with the family close by.
-(See also Physical Examination of the Newborn Physical Examination of the Newborn A thorough physical examination should be done within 24 hours.
-Doing the examination with the mother and other family members present allows them to ask questions and the clinician to point... read more .)
+(See also Physical Examination of the Newborn Physical Examination of the Newborn A thorough physical examination of a newborn should be done within 24 hours of birth.
+Doing the examination with parents present allows them to ask questions and allows the clinician to point... read more .)